SCADA System Applications in Energy Management

 ✔️ Lowers electricity bills through smart automation.

-✔️ Enhances occupant comfort while saving energy.
+✔️ Improves occupant comfort while saving energy.

 ✔️ Supports carbon neutrality goals.